Here’s a common question I get asked when people learn about my 5AM activities.

 Structure is good, and doing the same thing every morning is an important step to form habits.
 Structure is how I survived my first 30 days of getting up at 5am.

 That being said, change is good also.
-I’ve changed a lot over the past couple years as a person, and my morning routines have changed also.
+I’ve changed a lot over the past couple years as a person, and my 5am activities have changed and expanded.

 Now that I notice how influential mornings can be, I’m trying to do a little more of the things that turn me into a productive, happy, contributing member of society… And less of the things that are slowly turning me into a grumpy bum that nobody wants to hang out with.